GeorgeZ1917/GeorgeZ1917/README.md

-# Hi there, I'm Jorge 👋
+# Hi there, I'm Jorge Zepeda 👋

 ## About 👨

-I’m a mechatronics engineer by profession, a .NET developer by choice and a Data Science enthusiast in my free time.
-In the intersection between web development and data science, I like to analyze datasets, find meaningful information inside them, create a story and publish the results on my personal blog, together with other various articles.
+Backend .NET developer with +2 years of experience in the development of web applications in .NET Framework for the administration of virtual servers used both in our organization and by our clients.
+Additionally, basic support and features to our point of sales and ERP apps.

 ## Web Development 👨‍💻

 * HTML/CSS
+* JavaScript
 * Bootstrap
-* JavaScript
-* C#
+* JQuery
-* .NET (Webforms, LINQ)
+* .NET Framework (C#, Webforms, Entity Framework, LINQ)
-* SQL Server
+* SQL Server/PostgreSQL

-## Data Science 📊

-* PostgreSQL
-* Python (`matplotlib`, `pandas`, `numpy`)
-* Basic statistical analysis (average, mean, mode, correlation coefficient, distributions, linear regression analysis, etc.)
-* LaTeX for plot creation
-* Chart.js

 ## General 🖥️

 * Git/GitHub
 * Ubuntu/PowerShell task automation
+* Cron tasks